 In 1988, Mr. Turner accepted the Presidential Award for Private Sector Initiatives from President Ronald Regan at a White House ceremony.
 In 1991, the Sales and Marketing Executives of Nashville recognized Mr. Turner with the Summit Award for his excellence in management.
 He received the Silver Hope Chest Award in 1992, an honor presented annually by the Middle Tennessee chapter of the National Multiple Sclerosis Society.
 In 1994, he was honored as Nashvillian of the Year by the Easter Seal Society of Tennessee.
 In 1997, he received the Alexis de Tocqueville Society Volunteer of the Year Award from the United Way of Middle Tennessee, and, in 1998, he received the Vanderbilt Distinguished Alumnus Award.
 In 2002, Meharry Medical College presented Mr. Turner with the school's prestigious Salt Wagon Award, given for acts of kindness and commitment to Meharry Medical College and its mission.

-He and his wife Margaret (deceased) are the parents of Cal Turner, III and the grandparents of Cal Turner, IV, Alex Turner and Will Turner.
+He and his wife late Margaret are the parents of Cal Turner, III, and the grandparents of Cal Turner, IV, Alex Turner, and Will Turner.